frontenddogma/web-development-glossary/manuscript/p.md

 POP
 : → Post Office Protocol

+Pop-under
+: A variation on the pop-up window.
+A pop-under opens a new browser window under the active window.
+Pop-unders do not interrupt the user immediately, but appear when the user closes the covering window, making it more difficult to determine which website created them.
+Pop-unders can be considered a dark pattern.&nbsp;[†](#w-popup-popunder)

+Pop-up
+: A graphical user interface (GUI) display area, usually a small window, that suddenly appears ("pops up") in the foreground of the visual interface.
+Because of heavy abuse pop-ups are generally considered a dark pattern and often blocked by default.&nbsp;[†](#w-popup-popunder)

 Port
 : A communication endpoint.
 At the software level, within an operating system, a port is a logical construct that identifies a specific process or a type of network service.
 Ports are identified for each protocol and address combination by 16-bit unsigned numbers, commonly known as the port number.
 The most common protocols that use port numbers are the Transmission Control Protocol (TCP) and the User Datagram Protocol (UDP).
 A port number is always associated with an IP address of a host and the protocol type of the communication.
 It completes the destination or origination network address of a message.
 Specific port numbers are commonly reserved to identify specific services.&nbsp;[†](#w-port)